ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 When done, click on `NEXT`{.action}.

 3\.
-We will now move to sub-part 3 of the Edge gateway creation.

-The choice of the `Provider Gateways`{.action}.
+We will now move to sub-part 3 of the Edge gateway creation which is the choice of the `Provider Gateways`{.action}.

-Choose the default gateway for your vDC provider : `graveline-gateway`{.action}.
+Choose the default gateway for your vDC provider: `graveline-gateway`{.action}.

 Once you have chosen (step 3: Create an Edge Gateway), click `NEXT`{.action}.